Ifti Nasim: Personal life

 Nasim worked at a gay bar named Bistro owned by Eddie Dugan as a go-go dancer.
-Meeting his lover Prem, a relationship that lasted a while till Nasim discovered Prem was married; after 3-4 years however the two met again and Nasim learnt that Prem was divorced, leading the two to date again and eventually became a long lasting couple.
+He met his lover Prem, a relationship that lasted a while till Nasim discovered Prem was married; after 3–4 years however the two met again and Nasim learnt that Prem was divorced, leading the two to date again and eventually become a long lasting couple.

-In 1986 he co-founded Trikone which was later renamed to Sangat/Chicago, inc. The company was officially incorporated on November 30, 1998, and involuntarily dissolved on April 13, 2007.
-Nasim died in a hospital in Chicago on July 22, 2011, at the age of 64, following a heart attack.

 In 1986, Nasim co-founded Sangat, one of the first South Asian LGBTQ+ organizations in the United States.
 Initially called Trikone/Chicago, the group was incorporated as Sangat/Chicago, Inc. in 1998 and dissolved in 2007.
 The organization provided resources and support for queer South Asians in the Midwest, fostering a sense of belonging.
 Nasim, having experienced isolation firsthand, saw Sangat as a way to create solidarity and community.
 He also served as president of the South Asian Performing Arts Council of America, hosted a radio talk show, and wrote columns for Weekly Pakistan News.
 In these columns, he frequently challenged societal hypocrisy, criticizing what he called the "self-ordained 'pious and decent' members" of society.

 Nasim died in a hospital in Chicago on July 22, 2011, at the age of 64, following a heart attack.
 His legacy was honored by many, including activist Debanuj Dasgupta, who met Nasim shortly after immigrating to the US.
 Dasgupta recalled: "I poured my heart out to him, and he counseled me, sang songs to me, and told me which bars I could go to to meet people...
 He was a landing pad for many LGBT immigrants."
 Dasgupta emphasized the need to preserve Nasim's contributions as part of the broader history of queer migration: "These catalogs don’t always exist for people of color."